mazvie-cee/ML-Classification-project/README.md

 6. Balancing the imbalanced dataset
 7. Made predictions using some ML algorithms
 8. Used cross-validation and hyperparameter tuning of the best-performing base model
+9. Serialized the best performing model using pickle and joblib

 ### Results